twise2/Valyr/README.md

 #### Use an Ability
 A unit may also use an ability when applicable.
 These abilities will explain what they do and how they work and can change the gameplay rules.

 ### End of Round
-After a turn, if all units are exhausted, the round ends and a new one begins.
+After a turn, if all units are exhausted, the round ends the player with the priority token passes it to the right and a new round begins.

-## End of Game
+### End of Game
-If at any time all players except one have been defeated of concede, the game ends.
+If at any time all players except one have been defeated or concede, the game ends and the last player standing wins.

 ### Unit Basics